-I have been hearing from women over the last several months about this idea that they are sexually broken.
-And a lot of times they are welling up with tears, and this is the first time they’ve ever voiced this to someone.
+For a long time, I’ve been hearing from women about this idea that they are sexually broken.
+And a lot of times they are welling up with tears.
+This is the first time they’ve ever voiced this to someone.

 It’s this idea that there is something about you that’s not fixable—that’s broken and doesn’t work.